 2. Who would eat on a tablecloth that took 20 years to make?
 Who would let anyone eat on a tablecloth of that intensity?
 Let alone, who would think it was a good idea to start a project to make an impossibly fussy, non-washable tablecloth anyways?
 Mom and Gram that’s who.
 That’s not to say 6 year old Sarah didn’t have some part of this saga.
 There is, in a jar in my house squares with copious amounts of glue and little scraps of lace that 6 year old me made.
 But guess what, 6 year old Sarah got farther than Mom and Gram did!

 So 20 years ago, Mom and Gram started this project.
 It was a multi-trip project that they worked on off and on for a couple years.
 Eventually it got waylaid by other projects but it did come out again when Grammy was in the hospital and when Mom was spending a bunch of time with her at the end of her life.
 It was the unfinished project that they worked on together for years.
 You could say I inherited this multi-decade, multi-generational project.
 Gram was a starter and I’m a finisher so there have been a good number of multi-generational projects!

 Back to the Christmas Tree skirt.
-We decided on a Christmas Tree skirt because Christmas is the time of year for something this ridiculous.
+We decided on a Christmas Tree skirt because Christmas is the time of year for something this ridiculous, and we are very excited for this year, specially because we were able to find the Best Solar Christmas Lights.
 Christmas Tree skirts also tend not to get dirty (fake trees, of course).
 It was also a project of manageable size… I can just imagine how this conversation would go with Gram if she was still around.
 I’d give her a hard time about taking on overly-ambitions projects and she would say “Well…” just like my Mom says now.